Appearance

 What Hierarchy Is Used For Today

 In v1, Contract Hierarchy is purely visual and navigational.
 You can see the structure of the deal's paper at a glance and click through between related contracts without hunting in the Documents list.
-For a deal team trying to orient itself on a complex counterparty, that's most of the value.
+For a deal team trying to orient itself on a complex counterparty, that is most of the value.

-The matrix itself still treats each contract independently — the governing law cell on an SOW shows what that SOW says, not what the parent MSA says.
+The matrix itself still treats each contract independently.
+The governing law cell on an SOW shows what that SOW says, not what the parent MSA says.

 What's Planned

 Conditional cross-contract logic is on the backlog.
 The intended behavior: "if the MSA is governed by Delaware, every SOW inherits Delaware unless explicitly overridden."
-Same idea for assignment clauses, change-of-control, limitation of liability — anywhere a parent's term propagates to its children by default.
+Same idea for assignment clauses, change-of-control, limitation of liability: anywhere a parent's term propagates to its children by default.

 TIP